kevineaton/d2tosite/README.md

    --d2-output-type value    the output type for the d2 compiler; can only be svg at this time and is otherwise ignored (default: "svg")
-   --input-directory value   the directory to read from and walk to build the site (default: "./src") --output-directory value  the output directory to publish the site to (default: "./build") --leaf-template value     the template to use for each leaf; if not provided it will use the included default (default: "./default_templates/leaf.html")
+   --input-directory value   the directory to read from and walk to build the site (default: "./src") --output-directory value  the output directory to publish the site to (default: "./build") --page-template value     the template to use for each page (default: "./default_templates/page.html") --index-template value    the template to use for the content of the diagram index (default: "./default_templates/diagram_index.html")
-   --help, -h                show help
+   --tag-template value      the template to use for each tag page content (default: "./default_templates/tag.html") --clean                   if true, removes the target build directory prior to build --continue-errors         if true, continues to build site after parsing and compiling errors are found --help, -h                show help
 ```